 State and federal laws recognize the importance of breastfeeding

-These laws and regulations address barriers to breastfeeding by requiring workplace support for breastfeeding, affirming a woman’s right to breastfeed in public (including public swimming pools) and jury duty exemption.
+These laws and regulations address barriers to breastfeeding by requiring workplace support for breastfeeding, prohibiting discrimination, affirming the right to breastfeed in public (including public swimming pools) and jury duty exemption.

 Oregon and federal workplace laws

-Both Oregon and federal laws ensure workplace support for breastfeeding mothers.
-The law that provides the greater protection to nursing mothers is what applies.
+Both Oregon and federal laws ensure workplace support for breastfeeding employees.
+The law that provides the greater protection to nursing employees is what applies.
 Federal law does not preempt state law.

 - In March 2010, the Patient Protection and Affordable Care Act amended Section 7 of the Fair Labor Standards Act (FLSA) to provide a break time and space requirement for breastfeeding mothers.